orbingol/geomdl-examples/README.rst

 * ``curve3d/`` contains examples for :code:`BSpline.Curve` and :code:`NURBS.Curve` classes
 * ``surface/`` contains examples for :code:`BSpline.Surface` and :code:`NURBS.Surface` classes
 * ``grid/`` contains examples for :code:`CPGen.Grid` and :code:`CPGen.GridWeighted` classes
+* ``visualization/`` contains some visualization examples.
+Please see the directory for details.

 Input Files
 -----------